About

 How do I start a new chapter?

-You must be a member in good standing with the Seventh-day Adventist Church and at least 18 years-old.
+You must be a member in good standing with the Seventh-day Adventist Church and at least 18 years old.
 Check out our list of chapters to see if there is a chapter near you.

 You need at least three active members to form a chapter.
 Here are the steps to form a new chapter:

-1. Submit a proposal to your church board, requesting Sabbath Keepers Motorcycle Ministry (SKMM) be a recognized outreach ministry of the church and that the finance committee add a line item to the church budget for the chapter.
+1. Submit a proposal to your church board, requesting that Sabbath Keepers Motorcycle Ministry (SKMM) be a recognized outreach ministry of the church and that the finance committee add a line item to the church budget for the chapter.

-2. Send the following documents to national headquarters: patch fees, membership application, bylaw acknowledgement form, letter of recommendation from the applying members' pastor, stating the applying members are in good standing and that the finance committee and church board have approved SKMM as a church ministry.
+2. Send the following documents to national headquarters: patch fees, membership application, bylaw acknowledgement form, letter of recommendation from the applying members' pastor, stating the applying members are in good standing, and that the finance committee and church board have approved SKMM as a church ministry.

 3. Once your documents and patch fees have been received, you will be contacted about the status of your chapter.